-Rents in the UK increased by 1.5% in the 12 months to December 2018 to an average of £921 per month, the latest lettings index shows.
+Rents in England Wales fell by 1% in the 12 months to March 2019 and barely changed month on month, taking the average to £860 per month, the latest index shows.

 Opt in here